Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Amber Golem (COS).md

 "languages": "understands the languages of its creator but can't speak" "cr": "10"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem is immune to any spell or effect that would alter its form."
+- "desc": "The golem is immune to any spell or effect that would alter its form."
   "name": "Immutable Form"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem has advantage on saving throws against spells and other magical\
+- "desc": "The golem has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem's weapon attacks are magical."
+- "desc": "The golem's weapon attacks are magical."
   "name": "Magic Weapons"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem makes two slam attacks."
+- "desc": "The golem makes two slam attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+10 (+10 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+10 (+10 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 3d8 + 6|avg (3d8 + 6) bludgeoning damage."
+    \ Hit: 19 (dice: 3d8 + 6|avg (3d8 + 6)) bludgeoning damage."
   "name": "Slam"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The golem targets one or more creatures it can see within 10 feet of it.\
+- "desc": "The golem targets one or more creatures it can see within 10 feet of it.\
     \ Each target must make a DC 17 Wisdom saving throw against this magic.
 On a failed\
     \ save, a target can't use reactions, its speed is halved, and it can't make more\
     \ than one attack on its turn.
 In addition, the target can take either an action\